ashsilvv/logistic_growth/README.md

 ### **Question 3**

 Below is the code which produced this graph.
 I added a limit on the y-axis so you can see the logistic growth curve.
+The code can also be found as a file in my repository: it is called "logistic_exponential_curve_comparison.R".

 ```
 #reading in the data